 These numbers put the Trail 429 at just half a degree steeper than a Santa Cruz Tallboy, with a slightly higher bb but longer reach, slightly lower stack and shorter stays.
 This should make the Trail 429 nice and nimble but still stable at speed with nice progressive numbers without being outrageous.
 A fun bike to ride then.

-Pivot is a premium brand, and their spec levels reflect that with only carbon frames, no aluminum.
-Starting at $7,799 for the Ride SLX/XT and Race X01 spec level with either a Shimano or Sram drivetrain, fox performance suspension and a DT Swiss wheelset.
-As we move up the spec levels, every bike gets a Fox 34 Factory fork and shock and 4-piston brakes.
+Pivot is a premium brand, and their spec levels reflect that with only carbon frames, no aluminum, however every bike gets a Fox 34 Factory fork and shock and 4-piston brakes.
+Starting at the Ride SLX/XT and Race X01 spec level with either a Shimano or Sram drivetrain, fox performance suspension and a DT Swiss wheelset.
 Moving up to the Pro spec level we get factory suspension front and rear and either a Shimano XT/XTR or a Sram X01 build kit with options for the Enduro fork upgrade for a Fox 36 , carbon wheel upgrade and Fox Live Valve upgrade.
 Top of the line is the Team spec with carbon Reynolds wheels only, an XTR or XX1 Axs build kit and options for Enduro and Live Valve for a true no expense spared build.